liyin2015/python-coding-interview/README.md

 ## Community
 **Join me on discord server: https://discord.gg/ZXnSag7fMP, for early access of the book and a supportive community**

-## Call for collaboration
-If you have a continuous passion for teaching and writing, come and join us to shape the book together.
-Afterwards, you can build on top of this book to teach.

 ## Feedback
 If you have ideas to improve the book, about formatting, more contents, or correct the errors, do not hesitate to let me know.